universal-ctags/citre/README.md

    citre-project-root-function #'projectile-project-root))
 ```

-See the [user manual](docs/user-manual/toc.md) to know more customizable
+See [this user manual](docs/user-manual/toc.md) to know more customizable
 options.

 ## Manuals